Royal Mail first half profits almost double

-LONDON Royal Mail said rising parcel revenue and ongoing cost cuts helped the newly-privatised postal operator almost double its operating profit in the first half of the year.
+LONDON Britain's Royal Mail (RMG.L) said rising parcel revenue and ongoing cost cuts helped the newly-privatized postal operator almost double its operating profit in the first half of the year.

-Reporting for the first time as a London listed company following the government's high-profile sale of a 60 percent stake, Royal Mail said on Wednesday operating profit after transformation costs had jumped to 283 million pounds.
+Reporting for the first time as a London listed company following the government's high-profile sale of a 60 percent stake, Royal Mail said on Wednesday operating profit after transformation costs had jumped to 283 million pounds ($458 million).

 That figure for the six months to September 29 was 96.5 percent ahead of the 144 million pounds posted in the same period a year ago, helped also by a one-off VAT credit of 35 million pounds and lower than expected transformation costs.